Derv-OFlynn/Fallout3rdYear/1_ClientServingProgramming/CA1 Notes.md

 8. <mark style="background: #FF5582A6;">Arriving at router.</mark> The incoming signal is received over the transmission medium and interpreted as a cell of bits.
 9. <mark style="background: #FF5582A6;">Processing the cell.</mark> the ATM layer removes the cell header and processes it.
 The header error control system is used for detection.
 The connection number identifies the source.
 10. <mark style="background: #FF5582A6;">Routing the packet.</mark> IP examines the IP header and makes a routing decision.
-It determines which outgoing link is to be used and then passes datagram back to the link layer for transmission on that link. <mark style="background: #FF5582A6;">Peer-to-Peer dialogue.</mark> The router will pass this datagram onto another router or to destination system.
+It determines which outgoing link is to be used and then passes datagram back to the link layer for transmission on that link.
 11. <mark style="background: #FF5582A6;">Forming LLC PDU</mark>.
-An LLC header is added to each IP datagram to form an LLC PDU.
+An LLC (Logical Link Control) header is added to each IP datagram to form an LLC PDU.
 The header contains sequence number and address information.
 The trailer contains a frame sequence check.
 12. <mark style="background: #FF5582A6;">Framing.</mark> A MAC header and trailer is added to each LLC PDU, forming a MAC frame.
 The header contains address information and the trailer contains a frame check sequence.
 Data
 13. <mark style="background: #FF5582A6;">Transmission.</mark> Each frame is transmitted over the medium as a sequence of bits.
 14. <mark style="background: #FF5582A6;">Arriving at destination.</mark> The incoming signal is received over the transmission medium and interpreted as a frame of bits.